dfleury2/Nedit/README.md

 Syntax highlighting is just *pre-alpha* quality, and crash a lot.
 There is no macros, shell commands, and help.

 This editor version is pretty harmfull, very unstable and immature.
-You use it only for experimental purpose.
+You should use it only for experimental purpose.